• Mumbai, India

 Housing Options for Adults with Autism, can children with autism live a normal life

-You need to plan properly before getting accommodation for your autistic child.
+You need to plan properly before getting accommodation for your child.
 There are specialized accommodations designed for autistic people.
 These accommodations help them connect with peers who understand their challenges and support each other in living independent and fulfilled lives.

 But before arranging such accommodation, you need to keep the following points in mind: